RamonaPrower/cat.js/README.md

   * Returns: a private DM about how the guild setup is for the bot
   * info: If you don't put in sim and/or twitter, it'll just dm you the current server settings
 ### Commands
-#### Asleep
-  * used by: everyone
-  * summon @me asleep
-  * sim: true
-  * info: it'll try to get whether the cat is asleep, if it is, it'll show him asleep, if not, it'll show his mood
 #### Feed
   * used by: everyone
   * summon: @me feed